MSc in Sociology and Global ChangeApply Now

 Edinburgh Sociology is also host to a vibrant intellectual and postgraduate student life.
 There are regular seminars with international scholars, and postgraduates present their work at an annual conference, New Directions in Sociology, in addition to our bi-annual Global Ethnographies showcase of the Programme students' and other PG student research (see below).
 And a new Edinburgh University-based NGO called LIVED, is open to participation from new students in the MSc Programme.

 Please explore these pages, and get in touch if you have any questions.
-I look forward to hearing from you.
+We look forward to hearing from you.

 Dr. Gil Viry, Programme Director